bsinky/SMT-MSU1/README.md

 Shin Megami Tensei MSU-1 patch
 ==============================

-This is an assembly patch for Shin Megami Tensei on the Super Famicom to enable support for the MSU-1 hardware.
+This is an assembly patch for Shin Megami Tensei on the Super Famicom to enable MSU-1 audio support.

 Building
 --------